-AT&T Internet Speed Test Benchmark Your AT&T Internet Connection
+AT&T Internet Speed Test Benchmark Your Connection

 Use our free speed test to benchmark your AT&T Internet connection.
-For the most accurate results, follow our accuracy guide — ideally test over a wired Ethernet connection with other devices idle.
+For the most accurate results, follow our accuracy guide - Ideally test over a wired Ethernet connection with other devices idle.
 Compare your speeds against global benchmarks and the weekly leaderboard.

 AT&T Internet is a major US telecommunications provider offering fiber, DSL, and fixed wireless broadband.
 AT&T Fiber delivers symmetrical gigabit speeds in select markets, while their DSL network covers rural and suburban areas across the southern and midwestern United States.